Platinum Jubilee of Elizabeth II: Other tributes and events

 In March, a baby rhinoceros, born at Cotswold Wildlife Park in Burford, Oxfordshire, was christened "Queenie".
 In May, five Humboldt penguin chicks at London Zoo were named after famous people and events from the past 70 years.
-The names included Hillary, Apollo, Bobby, Bernie and Mac, after mountaineer Sir Edmund Hillary, Apollo 11 Moon landing, footballer Bobby Moore, computer scientist Sir Tim Berners-Lee, and sailor Dame Ellen MacArthur.
+The names included Hillary, Apollo, Bobby, Bernie and Mac, after mountaineer Sir Edmund Hillary, the Apollo 11 Moon landing, footballer Bobby Moore, computer scientist Sir Tim Berners-Lee, and sailor Dame Ellen MacArthur.

 The BBC and The Reading Agency announced in April the Big Jubilee Read, a list of 70 books by Commonwealth authors, ten from each decade of the Queen's reign.
-Sir Michael Morpurgo released a new book There Once Is A Queen.
+Michael Morpurgo released a new book There Once Is A Queen.
 For the Jubilee, Poet Laureate Simon Armitage wrote "Queenhood".
 It was published in The Times on 3 June and as a signed limited-edition pamphlet sold through commercial outlets (ISBN 9780571379606).

 The Choir of the Earth invited people from around the world to learn and record a new arrangement of "God Save the Queen", which was presented to the Queen.

 Virgin Records announced plans to re-release the Sex Pistols' 1977 single "God Save the Queen".

 Across England, Jubilee-themed woolly postbox toppers appeared in towns and villages.
-St Mary's Church in Somerset has been covered in more than 2,000 textile flowers for the occasion.
+St Mary's Church, Stogumber in Somerset was covered in more than 2,000 textile flowers for the occasion.
 The flowers were knitted, crocheted and sewn by volunteers.

 In May, at Ely Cathedral in Cambridgeshire, the Princess Royal officially unveiled a table made from a 5,000-year-old oak tree.
 The 13-metre (43 ft) table was created from a black oak, that was found buried and preserved in a farmland at Methwold Hythe, near Downham Market, in 2012.
 Specialists spent 10 years crafting the piece.

 In Weymouth, David Hicks carved a tribute in sand at a visitor attraction.
 It depicted the Queen on a commemorative 50p coin, and took 10 days to complete.
-In Barnsley town centre, a 20-tonne royal-themed sand sculpture is being created.
+In Barnsley town centre, a 20-tonne royal-themed sand sculpture was created.

 In May, the London Eye opened a Platinum Jubilee time capsule pod that ran until 4 September.
 Decorated with memorabilia, 1950s furnishings, as well as photographs of the Queen at every stage of her 70-year reign, it also served the Queen's favourite drinks.
 Portraits of the Queen from throughout her reign were projected onto Stonehenge and Marble Arch.
 The Jubilee was also marked at the Legoland Windsor Resort, where a pageant down The Mall in miniature and a picnic scene at Windsor Castle were created.

 The Herefordshire village of Wellington created 104 royal-themed scarecrows.
 The Worshipful Company of Goldsmiths and the Royal Liverpool Philharmonic each commissioned brooches to be gifted to the Queen to mark the occasion.